 Training Your Puppy

 Part of your pet parent responsibility is training.
-A well behaved Bichon Frise with good manners is loved by everyone.
+A well behaved Bichon Frise with basic obedience training and good manners is loved by everyone.
 And fun to be with.

 In addition, when your dog is well trained, you can take her anywhere.
 Taking your dog with you, gives you more opportunities to travel and to enjoy more events and activities.